Typical symptoms of low mood include: - Low self esteem - Worrying - ...

 Helping you cope with long-term and short-term stress

 There are a variety of coping mechanisms for stress, from breathing exercises to herbal remedies, and it is worth trying a few to see which work for you.
-On this page, stress advisor Marianna Kilburn discusses a range of ways to cope with stress.
+On this page, mental wellbeing advisor Marianna Kilburn discusses a range of ways to cope with stress.

 An introduction to stress coping mechanisms